snthl-s/MD-Repo/RESUME.md

  - Configured webpack for server and client to optimize code and build.
  - Working on implementing push notifications service and improving performance using the google audit reports.
  - Used Jest to write unit test scripts.

+<b>FreeLancer - Oct 2016 - May 2018</b>

+<b> LOQ. </b> - April 2018 - May 2018

+`React-Native` `Mobile Apps`

+Mobile application helps the users to record and share the knowledge in the form of audio and text with other users.

+- Used React native to Develop Android and IOS application.
+- Used Redux to manage the states.
+- Used REST API to perform the CRUD operations.
+- Used Router to navigate between the pages.

+<b>Probasse Cloud Solutions and Service (Start Up company)</b><br/>

+<b> Black Board </b> - January 2018 - March 2018

+`React-Native` `Mobile Apps` `Firebase`

+Mobile application for the user Teacher and Student, to tracker their information.

+- Used React native to Develop Android and IOS application.
+- Used Redux to manage the states.
+- Used Axios to connect with the Firebase.

+<b>Cloud Implementation</b> - http://slcmprobasse.com/ January 2018 - March 2018

+`AWS` `GIT` `S3 Bucket` `MySql` `PHP` `Cloud Watch` `VPC` `IAM` `EBS` `Auto Scaling`

+Worked on implementing ILCM - INSTITUTE LIFECYCLE MANAGEMENT into cloud with highly scalability and availability.

+- Domain Setup
+- Designed and deployed highly scalable,secured and available AWS Architecture.
+- Implemented GIT SCM to manage the version control of source code.
+- Implemented Auto Scaling to scale up the resources when the resources are fully utilized.

+<b> Work Log Tracker </b> - December 2017 - February 2018 - http://worklog.eu-4.evennode.com/

+`ReactJS`

+Developed UI for work log tracker, users can track their out work completed according to the time, which can be reviewed by the manager.

+- Converted the mock Up templates into single page web application using React.
+- Used Redux to manage the data in a organized way.
+- User React-Router to navigate through the components.

+<b> Bug Tracker </b> - http://bug.probasse.com/ - October 2017 - November 2017

+`Mantis` `PHP` `MYSQL`

+Developed a bug tracker application using open source bug tracking tools, to track the bugs, reported by the users,testers and developers, To track all the feature requests.

+- Customized the Open source bug tracker into our requirements and deployed in the AWS server.
+- Created a domain and hosted the server

+<b>ILCM - INSTITUTE LIFECYCLE MANAGEMENT</b> - http://stest.slcmprobasse.com/ - May 2017 - Dec 2017

+ `ReactJS` `HTML` `CSS` `Yii2` `REST` `AWS` `BOOTSTRAP` `AdminLTE`

+Working on architect and developing cloud-based School ERP System (cross-platform).
+Built a collaborative team environment to collate ideas, feedbacks, complaints, worked together to build this product to the end customer(Schools).

+- Gathered requirement from the customer and converted the user stories into value stories, developed the system.
+- Used React for develope UI development.
+- REST complaint.
+- Used AdminLTE for Back End UI development.

+<b>Probasse - Company Profile Website</b> - http://probasse.com/ - Feb 2017 - April 2017

+`PHP` `MYSQL` `WORDPRESS` `HTML` `CSS`

+Developed a website for company to show case the company profile, give demo to the users, and track support tickets.

+- Created a responsive unique wordpress theme for this company.
+- Implemented e-commerce plugins to buy subscription through online.

 <b>Cognizant Technology Solutions</b><br/>
 *Software Developer Lead | Malaysia June 2013 -  OCT 2016<br/>